How to Thrive During Extended TDY While Keeping Your Home Life Intact

 Join base fitness classes, recreational programs, or hobby groups.
 Attend chapel services if faith is important to you.
 Volunteer with local organizations.
 These activities provide structure, purpose, and human connection.

 Explore your temporary location like a tourist.
-Visit local attractions, try regional restaurants, and learn the area’s history.
+Visit local attractions, try regional restaurants, learn the area’s history.
 Treating TDY as an adventure rather than exile transforms the experience psychologically.

 Maintaining Physical and Mental Health